 Basically, Dermoplast is heaven in a can.
 The hospital provided me with the exact same can / brand, but I had ordered my own ahead of time (also because I didn’t know what the hospital would or wouldn’t provide).
 You can spray the Dermoplast directly onto the affected areas (but note that spraying upside down isn’t effective, so just like the hospital’s bullshit peri bottle: good luck maneuvering if you attempt to spray it directly on yourself) or you can spray straight onto the pad which is what I elected to do (I actually sprayed it onto the Tucks rounds which I laid out across the mega “diaper” pad).
 I am loving this product for instant pain relief. 🙌🏼

 Miralax is the exact stool softener that my hospital provided to me while I was in recovery and recommended that I continue using after we were discharged from the hospital.
 I’m not going to lie, that first “#2” post-birth was pretty scary, but this product made it a lot more comfortable.
 The powder is completely flavorless, is super fine so it dissolves easily, and is very effective.
-The brand offers containers in a variety of sizes, but the two week portion felt like the right option for me… I may restock if I feel like I need it, but a 14 day supply seemed like it would be enough for me to recover.
+The brand offers containers in a variety of sizes; the 14 day supply initially seemed like a sufficient amount, but I ended up ordering the 45-day supply after that first bottle was finished.

 These are the products that I really appreciated having on hand and felt like were the most helpful for my situation.
 If you are looking for additional recovery advice or products beyond my list (like sitz baths or frozen “padcicles” for extra soothing!)
 I highly recommend following @karrie_locher on Instagram — she has a TON of helpful content in her highlights!
 I truly love following her.
 She also offers educational courses for purchase if you want to go beyond just the postpartum personal care.
 As a postpartum nurse and [soon-to-have] four kiddos of her own, you can trust that she really knows her stuff!